 Getting Value out of Agile Retrospectives can be downloaded from InfoQ, Leanpub and Amazon.com and many other on-line bookstores.
-Also available as paperback on Amazon, Lulu, and Barnes & Noble.
+Also available as paperback on Amazon and other on-line bookstores.
 See also the translated editions, available as eBook in my webshop.
 More information can be found in the book leaflet.